-- Erase a HandPunch's configuration data. - · Erase a HandPunch's user database and transaction buffer.
+- Erase a HandPunch's configuration data. - Erase a HandPunch's user database, transaction buffer, and menus (and messages on the HandPunch 4000).

-The factory default setting (and normal operation setting) is for switches 4 and 5 to be OFF, retaining memory.
+The factory default setting (and normal operation setting) is set for switches 4 and 5 to be OFF, retaining memory.

-If the HandPunch is equipped with the battery backup option, remove shunt J7 in front of the DIP switch array (see Figure 12-4 on page 47) before proceeding.
+If the HandPunch is equipped with the battery backup option, remove shunt J7 in front of the DIP switch array (see "Figure 13-3" on page 78) before proceeding.
 Replace shunt J7 after completion of the following steps.